-You can get to know Rügen better on our three-islands tour.
-This tour takes you to the car-free island of Hiddensee and the sunny island of Usedom.
-Endearingly referred to by the locals as Das söte Länneken, experience Hiddensee's unique nature and cultural landscape.
-For example the dune heath, Dornbusch lighthouse or the beaches at Vitter Bucht.
-Similarly charming is Rügen with its two national parks, Vorpommern Boddenlandschaft and Jasmund, the chalk cliffs and Sassnitz's ferry port, Mukran.
-The sunny island of Usedom with its unspoiled nature, long sandy beaches and piers was popular even during the Imperial Era.
+You can get to know Rügen better on our two-islands tour.
+This tour takes you to the sunny island of Usedom and the Stettin Lagoon.
+The island of Rügen with its two national parks, Vorpommersche Boddenlandschaft and Jasmund, the chalk cliffs and the Sassnitz ferry port of Mukran, is a charming place to visit.
+The sun-drenched island of Usedom, with its unspoilt nature, long sandy beaches and piers, was already popular in imperial times.
 If you have a few more days to spare, why not try out or longer cycling holiday to see more of Rügen, Hiddensee and Usedom.Show more Show less

 To get to know the hinterland of the Baltic, we recommend a circular tour staring in Lübeck.
 This varied tour takes you from the "queen of the Hanse" along the Baltic coast to the time-honoured Hanseatic town of Wismar.
 As part of the tour, Mecklenburg-Vorpommern's capital of Schwerin is no way inferior to Wismar.
 The town beckons with its island castle, gardens and parks, many historic buildings and wonderfully situated on Schwerin Lake - a perfect place for walks and boat trips.
 Further along the old Salt Road, your route takes you through the Till Eulenspiegel town of Mölln and the island town of Ratzeburg.